 WARNING: Do not lean your head on the door.
-The side airbag could injure you as it deploys from the seat.
+The Safety Canopy® could injure you as it deploys from the headliner.

-WARNING: Do not attempt to service, repair, or modify the side air curtain system, its fuses, the A, B, or C pillar trim, or the headliner on a vehicle containing a side air curtain.
-See your authorized dealer.
+WARNING: Do not attempt to service, repair, or modify the Safety Canopy[®] System, its fuses, the A, B, or C pillar trim, or the headliner on a vehicle containing a Safety Canopy[®].
+Contact your authorized dealer as soon as possible.

-WARNING: All occupants of the vehicle, including the driver, should always wear their safety belts even when an inflatable curtain is provided.
+WARNING: All occupants of the vehicle including the driver should always wear their safety belts even when an airbag SRS and Safety Canopy® System is provided.

-WARNING: To reduce the risk of injury, do not obstruct or place objects in the deployment zone of the inflatable curtain.
+WARNING: To reduce risk of injury, do not obstruct or place objects in the deployment path of the inflatable Safety Canopy[®].

-How does the side air-curtain system work?
+How does the Safety Canopy® System work?

-The design and development of the side air curtain system included recommended testing procedures that were developed by a group of automotive safety experts known as the Side Airbag Technical Working Group.
-These recommended testing procedures help reduce the risk of injuries related to the deployment of side airbags (including side air curtain systems).
+The design and development of the Safety Canopy® System included recommended testing procedures that were developed by a group of automotive safety experts known as the Side Airbag Technical Working Group.
+These recommended testing procedures help reduce the risk of injuries related to the deployment of side airbags (including the Safety Canopy®).

-The side air curtain system consists of the following:
+The Safety Canopy® System consists of the following:

-- An inflatable curtain with a gas generator concealed behind the headliner and above the doors. - The headliner will flex to open above the side doors to allow air curtain deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two crash sensors located under the outboard side of the front seats, attached near the floor. - Two crash sensors located at the base of the "C" pillars above the wheel house.
+- An inflatable curtain with a gas generator concealed behind the headliner and above the doors (one on each side of vehicle). - A headliner designed to flex open above the side doors to allow Safety Canopy[®] deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two crash sensors mounted at lower B-Pillar (one on each side). - Two crash sensors located at the C-pillar behind the rear doors (one on each side). - Rollover sensor in the restraints control module (RCM).

-Side air curtains and side airbags, in combination with safety belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.
+The Safety Canopy® System, in combination with safety belts, can help reduce the risk of severe injuries in the event of a significant side impact collision or rollover event.

-Children 12 years old and under should always be properly restrained in the rear seats.
-The side air curtain will not interfere with children restrained using a properly installed child or booster seat because it is designed to inflate downward from the headliner above the doors along the side window openings.
+Children 12 years old and under should always be properly restrained in the second or third row seats.
+The Safety Canopy® will not interfere with children restrained using a properly installed child or booster seat because it is designed to inflate downward from the headliner above the doors along the side window opening.